lxc-xx/cvpr2014/README.md

 The standard error contains various debug / diagnostic messages like time measurements and parameters in effect.

 ##### Examples:
-  - Compute HOG, HOF, MBH and save the descriptors in **descriptors.txt**:
+  - Compute HOG, HOF, MBH and save the descriptors in descriptors.txt:
     > $ ./motion_descriptors -i video.avi > descriptors.txt

-  - Compute only HOF and MBH from the first 500 frames and save the descriptors in **descriptors.txt**:
+  - Compute only HOF and MBH from the first 500 frames and save the descriptors in descriptors.txt:
     > $ ./motion_descriptors -i video.avi -hog no -hof yes -mbh yes -f 1-500 > descriptors.txt

 ### fv_fast